-Did you know that in 2016, customer spending on the day increased by 15%?
-Or that the hashtag #SmallBizSatUK trended at number one on Twitter all day, reaching over 120 million people?
+Did you know that in 2020, customer spending on the day was an estimated £1.1 billion?
+Or that the hashtag #SmallBizSatUK trended at number one on Twitter all day?
 (These stats are from Small Business Saturday) That is huge!
 And you can have some of that action.
 You just need to work out how you’re going to get involved.

 So, now we have that out of the way and, hopefully, I’ve convinced you that you should be using email marketing, let’s get to how you can grow your list.

 Start a newsletter

 If you’ve been thinking about sending out a regular newsletter, Small Business Saturday is the perfect time to start.
 Get thinking now about what you’d like to put in your newsletter (including your offer) and get going.
 Even if you don’t have anyone on your list at the moment, by creating a newsletter and showing the value you add, you’ll encourage people to join your list.

 And whilst we’re talking about newsletters, I want to tell right now that you should be using email marketing software to send your newsletters.
 Why?
 So many reasons, but where GDPR is concerned, they give you sign-up boxes which makes keeping records of sign-ups easy.
 They also manage all unsubscribes for you, so you’ll always be sure you’re only emailing people who want to hear from you.